webprofusion/certify-docs/docs/guides/certificate-authorities.md

 In some situations it's useful to test the certificate request process against the *Staging* (test) version of a Certificate Authority.
 To use the staging version of your CA, add a new Certificate Authority account and select Staging from the Advanced tab.
 You can then request staging certificates for a particular managed certificate under `Certificate` > `Advanced` > `Certificate Authority`.
 Staging certificates are not publicly trusted, so can't be used for real websites.
 Some CAs do not provide a Staging API.

 ## Custom CAs (public or self-hosted)
 You can add configuration for any certificate authority system which supports the ACME V2 (RFC8555) standard.
 There is a basic CA editor included in the app (enabled under `Settings` > `UI Settings` > `Certificate Authority Editor`) which can be accessed under `Settings` > `Certificate Authorities` > `Edit Certificate Authorities`.
 If you are confident editing JSON text files you can also manually edit `C:\ProgramData\Certify\ca.json` to add custom CAs.
+A commonly edited option for internal CAs is `AllowInternalHostnames` which allows the UI to accept certificate requests for internal hostnames (e.g. `myserver.local`).

 ## Migrating from one CA to another